e: firstname.lastname@example.org t: @eedugdale

-currently working in Los Angeles on the environment desk at 89.3 KPCC - Southern California Public Radio.
+Previously she worked in Los Angeles as a reporter on the environment and science desk at 89.3 KPCC - Southern California Public Radio.

-She is a recent graduate of the Stabile investigative journalism program at the Columbia University School of Journalism, where she covered issues of race and social justice for Columbia's Uptown Radio weekly news broadcast.
+She is a recent graduate of the Toni Stabile Investigative Journalism program at the Columbia University School of Journalism, where she covered issues of race and social justice for Columbia's Uptown Radio weekly news broadcast.

-Emily previously lived and worked in the San Francisco Bay Area, where she wrote for local publications including The San Francisco Bay Guardian, The San Francisco Public Press, The Marin Independent Journal, Berkeleyside and The Lamorinda Weekly.
+Before graduate school, Emily worked the local news scene in the San Francisco Bay Area, where she wrote for local publications including The San Francisco Bay Guardian, The San Francisco Public Press, The Marin Independent Journal, Berkeleyside and The Lamorinda Weekly.

 She also spent time in Medellín, Colombia reporting on politics, pop culture and race issues for the English-language publication Colombia Reports.